SirGoodenough/HA_Blueprints/README.md

 # All My Blueprints

-Here is a list of each blueprint, the description file for it, a quick description, and an import link for import to home assistant...
+Here is a list of each of my blueprints, a quick description, and an import link for import to home assistant, and jump links to the Blueprints Exchange post and the files in my GIT Repo...

 ## Scripts:
 #### Broadlink on Script Blueprint